-The best Buffett & Graham undervalued stock screener is Stock Rover which provides 5 fair value and intrinsic value calculations to help you build a value stock portfolio that Warren Buffett would be proud of.
+The best Buffett and Graham stock screener is Stock Rover, which provides eight fair value, intrinsic value, and forward cash flow calculations to help you build a great portfolio.

 But how did Buffett achieve these great investing returns?
 He analyses stocks better than anyone else and understands what makes a great company.